 The current and near-future LAMB needs for new expatriate staff are as follows:

 LAMB Hospital has a busy inpatient and outpatient Medicine department, with over outpatient visits and inpatient admissions.
 Patients are usually seen first by medical assistants, and then by trainee doctors, who consult senior doctors when needed.
 LAMB is looking for an experienced senior doctor for long-term or mature trainee for shorter periods to provide patient care as well as support the Bangladeshi staff ensuring quality service for the rural poor of north Bangladesh.
 A long-term doctor would help give clinical leadership to a team of 1 senior and 4-5 junior Bangladeshi doctors.

 Paediatrician (or trainee)

-LAMB Hospital has a very busy Paediatric department, with over 3600 deliveries per year, and a busy outpatient and inpatient unit for general paediatrics, as well as an inpatient and outpatient unit for disabled children.
-LAMB is looking for a second Paediatricianor senior trainee to support its existing long-term consultant in ensuring quality service for the rural poor of north Bangladesh and helping give clinical leadership to a team of 2 senior and 4-5 junior Bangladeshi doctors
+LAMB Hospital has a very busy Pediatric department, with over 3600 deliveries per year, and a busy outpatient and inpatient unit for general pediatrics, as well as an inpatient and outpatient unit for disabled children.
+LAMB is looking for a second Pediatrician or senior trainee to support its existing long-term consultant in ensuring quality service for the rural poor of north Bangladesh and helping give clinical leadership to a team of 2 senior and 4-5 junior Bangladeshi doctors.

 Anaesthetist (or trainee)